mulch-est/golang-blockchain/README.md

  `reindexutxo` ~Rebuilds the UTXO set

  `startnode -miner <ADDRESS>` ~Start a node with ID specified in NODE_ID env. var. -miner enables mining to <ADDRESS>

+### Initializing the Blockchain

+1. createwallet
+2. createblockchain with created address
+3. ready